 - Guaranteed Issue

-The good news with accelerated underwriting is that carriers are willing to give the same health rate classes as with traditional underwriting.
-Contrast this with many simplified issue life insurance policies, where standard is the best health rating an insurance company will offer.
+One advantage of accelerated underwriting is that many carriers are willing to offer the same health rate classes as with traditional underwriting.
+This is in contrast to many simplified issue life insurance policies, where the best health rating available is often only standard.